zeta-chain/network-athens3/README.md

-# ZetaChain Athens3 testnet Genesis Repo
+# ZetaChain Athens3 Testnet Genesis

-This repo contains file, scripts, and documentation for validators to join the ZetaChain Athens3 testnet.
+This repo contains files, scripts, and documentation for validators to join the ZetaChain Athens3 testnet.

-Documentation For Genesis Validators starts [here](docs/start_here.md)
+Documentation For Genesis Validators [starts here](docs/start_here.md)